KUNR Today: Washoe Co. School District offering COVID-19 testing, Gaps in vaccination rates persist

 On Monday, Pueblo, Colo. reached 75 degrees, beating the record for November 29.
 That same day, Laramie, Wyo. broke its previous record with 58 degrees.
 Up in Montana, several cities broke long-standing records on Sunday.

-Jared Allen is a meteorologist with the National Weather Service in Cheyenne, Wyoming.
+Jared Allen is a meteorologist with the National Weather Service in Cheyenne, Wyo.
 In his area, an average winter with slightly above normal temperatures is predicted.

 “Further south you go, into the Central Rockies, southern Rockies, Colorado, New Mexico, it looks to be favored even less precipitation and warmer temperatures there,” Allen said.